remult/remult/docs/docs/techniques-regarding-one-to-many-relations.md

 }))
 ```

-We can refactor this to a `rawFilter` that will be easier to use and will run on the backend
+We can refactor this to a custom filter that will be easier to use and will run on the backend

 ```ts
 @Entity("orders", { allowApiCrud: true })